shayaansultan/tp/docs/DeveloperGuide.md

 ### Filter Command Implementation

-The `FilterCommand` is implemented to allow users to refine the list of employees displayed based on specified criteria, such as role, team, and tags.
+The `FilterCommand` is implemented to allow users to refine the list of employees displayed based on specified criteria, such as name, role, team, and tags.
 This functionality is crucial for users who need to work with subsets of large employee datasets.

 - `FilterCommandParser` parses the user input and creates a `FilterCommand` object with a specific predicate that encapsulates the filtering logic.
 - `Model#updateFilteredEmployeeList(Predicate<Employee> predicate)` is then called to filter the list of employees according to the given criteria.